ska-telescope/mid-cbf-mcs/README.md

 * `midcbf-fspxx`: `xx` ranges from `01` to `27`.
 The 27 instances of the `FspMulti` TANGO device servers.
 * `midcbf-vcc00x`: `x` ranges from `1` to `4`.
 The 4 instances of the `VccMulti` TANGO device servers.
 * `midcbf-tmcspsubarrayleafnodetest`: The `TmCspSubarrayLeafNodeTest` TANGO device server.
-* `rsyslog-midcbf`: The rsyslog container for the TANGO devices.
+* `midcbf-rsyslog`: The rsyslog container for the TANGO devices.
 * `midcbf-databaseds`: The TANGO DB device server.
 * `midcbf-tangodb`: The MySQL database with the TANGO database tables.